Home » Disability Tax Credit in Canada for Alzheimers

 Qualifying for the Disability Tax Credit

-If you are the parent or primary caregiver of a child 18 years or younger, and need to look into the child disability benefit (CDB), the same standards apply.
+If you are the parent or primary caregiver of a child 18 years or younger and need to look into the child disability benefit (CDB), the same standards apply.
 For more information, download our Disability Tax Credit for Children Guide.

-People who are applying for the disability tax credit for the very first time will experience the Canada Revenue Agency (CRA) looking over their claim and deeming them eligible or ineligible before moving forward to evaluate the tax return.
+People who are applying for the disability tax credit for the very first time will experience the Canada Revenue Agency (CRA) looking over their claims and deeming them eligible or ineligible before moving forward to evaluate the tax return.

 Being that the disability tax credit is transferable, if for any reason the individual is not able to take advantage of the tax credit, it can be transferred to the following individuals: nephew, niece, uncle, aunt, brother, sister, spouse, child, or parent.
-Though, the person who is making the claim must be “dependent on the tax payer for support.”
+Though, the person who is making the claim must be “dependent on the taxpayer for support.”

 The Process of Applying for the Disability Tax Credit

 The steps towards properly applying for the disability tax credit start with the individual attaining Form T2201, which is the disability tax certificate.
-The individual must fill out Part A themselves, while part B needs to be completed by a licensed doctor.
+The individual must fill out Part A themselves, while Part B needs to be completed by a licensed doctor.
 The patient will then undergo a medical examination by the chosen doctor.
 Following the examination, the doctor must certify the patient’s Form T2201 claim in order to move forward with the process.

-Form T2201, the disability tax certificate, can easily be found on the Canada Revenue Agency official website.
+Form T2201, the disability tax certificate, can easily be found on the Canada Revenue Agency’s official website.
 The form can easily be printed from your home computer, or digitally filled out and submitted online.

 The medical certification must state that the patient has both relentless and prolonged impairment that restricts them from participating in daily activities.
 Once Form T2201 has been completed, it will be passed along to the Canada Revenue Agency for review.
 If approved, the disability tax certificate will be in effect as long as the person remains ill.